illinois-ceesd/mirgecom/doc/development.rst

 ^^^^^^^^^^^^

 Each pull requests for mirgecom needs one manual approval by a reviewer and needs to pass the Continuous Integration (CI) tests before merging.
+For the manual reviews, please select at least one reviewer (someone that has knowledge about the code you are modifying) in the "Reviewers" box at the top right of a PR.
+You can set the PR as a "draft" PR to indicate that it is still in progress and only a high-level review is requested.

 We use GitHub actions as the CI provider to test each pull request.
 The CI tests are triggered automatically when a pull request is created or updated.
+The CI tests comprise style-related tests to see if the PR conforms to our coding guidelines (using the ``flake8``, ``pylint``, and ``pydocstyle`` packages), as well as functional tests using the ``pytest`` package.
+When a test fails, please take a look at the CI outputs to fix the error.
+Both draft PRs and full PRs will undergo CI tests.

 Merging a pull request
 ^^^^^^^^^^^^^^^^^^^^^^